hathora/builder/docs/builder/README.md

 ## Use cases

-Hathora can be used for:
+Hathora Builder can be used for:

 1. 🎲 **Turn-based multiplayer games** - Examples: Chess, Words with Friends, Codenames, etc